Your cart is empty

 Flowering & Seasonal Highlights

 Stock flowers are like the divas of the winter garden – they show up fashionably late and steal the spotlight.
 Plant your Matthiola incana sapling in November, and come January, you’ll be rewarded with clusters of velvety flowers that last well into March.
 They also make excellent cut flowers.
-In fact, the last bouquet I made with stock matthiola sapling blooms stayed fresh for over a week, not bad for something that didn’t come from a fancy florist!
+This makes it one of the best winter-flowering plants in India for November planting, especially for North Indian climates.

 Ideal Placement for your Matthiola Flower Sapling